chiiya-chan/jillBOT/index.md

 - Mock: mAKeS yoUr tExT lOoK LikE tHIS

-- Emockify: Basically it is mock +
+- Emockify: Basically it is mock + emojify

+- Dice: Rolls a dice.

+- Spoiler: Marks text as spoiler, but the very annoying type which marks spoiler for each letter.

 ### **ABBREVIATIONS/SHORTER COMMANDS**